marcingolenia/blog/content/blog/2023-12-23-fsharp_hateoas.md

         json data next ctx
 ```
-This requires some extra work, but it gives You a lot of freedom.
+This requires some extra work, but it gives you a lot of freedom.
 You can change endpoints, without breaking
 consumer as long as they use links instead hardcoded URLs.
 Is it Discoverable?
 I hope so.
 Let's hit the href
 `"/accommodation/houses/Slytherin/students"` now.
-What would You expect?
+What would you expect?
 Now here is the power of HATEOAS.
 You can expect
 a student without hypermedia or with it - depending on who ask.
 Admin?
 Yes, there is a "edit" link.
 Not and admin?
 So no
 link for that.
 Not an admin: